M1ck4/BinauralLab.py/README.md

 7. **Consciousness Resonator**

-   * The Consciousness Resonator is a harmonic alignment tool — a tuner designed to help you discover your **personal resonance frequency**.
-This is the frequency that your body, breath, and awareness naturally sync with — a tone that feels like home.
+   * The Consciousness Resonator is a harmonic alignment tool, a tuner designed to help you discover your **personal resonance frequency**.
+This is the frequency that your body, breath, and awareness naturally sync with, a tone that feels like home.

    * **Instructions:**
      Begin by humming naturally into the microphone.
 The Resonator will record your sample and analyze its spectral content to estimate the dominant frequency range.
 Once playback begins, hum again while adjusting the slider.
 Your goal is to *match the tone* being played — not just with your ears, but with your body.